-By timothy from Slashdot's except-for-the-few-I-take-home-to-experiment department
+By timothy from Slashdot's prisoner-failed-to-provide-enough-rope department

-By timothy from Slashdot's ok-but-how-is-it-powered? department
+By samzenpus from Slashdot's mightier-than-the-mouse department

 First time accepted submitter Laser Dan writes "I'm an engineer (robotics) who can't seem to find a pen that satisfies me.
 Most of my writing is just temporary "thinking notes" on random bits of paper, like diagrams, flowcharts, equations etc, but pens always seem to have one or more of the following issues:

 1. They write too thickly — I write very small, and when I start adding extra details to diagrams it gets even smaller.
 A line width of about 0.2-0.4mm would be good.

 2. The ink bleeds, making the lines thick and unclear.

 3. The ink is slow to dry or the tip grows blobs of ink, causing smudges everywhere.

 4. The first line drawn is not fully dark, as the ink takes a short distance to get going.

 5. The lines drawn are faint unless you press hard (I don't).